THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 - Un-rack the bar and bring the bar directly out over your clavicles

-- Touch the bar to your upper chest just below the clavicles and pause for a fraction of a second
+- Touch the bar to your upper chest muscles, just below the clavicles and pause for a fraction of a second

 - Reverse the movement by simultaneously contracting your glutes (without elevating your butt off the bench) driving your feet into the ground, and pressing the weight up and slightly back towards your face